AlekEagle/cumulonimbus-docs/src/api/admin/file.md

 ## GET /files

-Get the files on the server.
+Get a list of all files.

 :::details Parameters